core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'sec_gp', with value the name of the OSCORE group, encoded as a CBOR text string.

-* Optionally, 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.
+* Optionally, 'as_uri', with value the URI of the authorization server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.

 * Optionally, 'hkdf', with value the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or integer.
 The HKDF Algorithm is specified by the HMAC Algorithm value, which is taken from the 'Value' column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.
 For example, the HKDF Algorithm HKDF SHA-256 is specified as the HMAC Algorithm HMAC 256/256.